A unified diffuse interface method for the interaction of rigid bodies with elastoplastic solids and multi-phase

 \section{Governing Theory}

 The system considered in this work will be laid out as follows.
 Firstly, the full multi-material base system of equations and its thermodynamics will be briefly outlined.
 The base system has been laid out in detail in previous works \cite{Barton2019, WallisFluxEnriched, WallisMultiPhysics} and is not affected by the later additions of a rigid body, so shall not be repeated here in depth.
 Subsequently, the additional components required for the rigid body will be introduced.
-From here, a smaller subsystem will be derived, for use in single material fluid structure interaction problems, which will be the primary focus of this work.
+From here, a smaller subsystem will be derived, for use in single material fluid-structure interaction problems, which will form a large part of this work.